Local Planning Strategy

 I live south of Stirling Hway with my southern border on Jenkins ave.
 Because Jenkins is not quite parallel with the Hway the border of the shaded area for development, which is a set distance from the Hway, necessarily crosses many blocks diagonally.
 This does not seem a sensible decision.
 It makes more sense to have Jenkins ave as the southern border for development in this region.
 If part of your block falls in the shaded area does this include or exclude you from that zoning density?

-kenn asked almost 8 years ago
+kenn asked over 8 years ago

 Thanks for your question.
 The Transition Zones as shown on the map are conceptual, they indicate that from the high intensity development on Stirling Highway we expect there to be one or two different sets of development rules to transition back to the existing residential areas.
 The exact boundaries of where these different zonings, building heights and development rules will apply hasn’t been decided yet.
 You are correct that when this detail is decided, blocks will be wholly within one ‘zone’.